 The bone cells in the jaw will attach to the metal implant creating a strong bond during a process called osseointegration.
-The implant will act as a tooth root providing stimulation for the bone thus preventing bone loss.
+The implant will act as a tooth root providing stimulation for the bone, thus preventing bone loss.
 It will also firmly hold a dental restoration in place.

 - Standard dental implants: typically used in the front part of the mouth.
-They are skinnier measuring about 3.4 mm to 4.2 mm in diameter.
+They are skinnier, measuring about 3.4 mm to 4.2 mm in diameter.

 - Wide platform dental implants: primarily used in the back part of the mouth.
-They are wider ranging in size from 4.5 mm to about 6 mm in diameter.
+They are wider-ranging in size from 4.5 mm to about 6 mm in diameter.

-Sometimes the dentist will place a healing abutment (also called a healing cap) is immediately placed after the surgical placement of the implant to help the gum tissue heal around the implant site.
-A second surgery is not necessary if a healing abutment is used.
-The permanent abutment will be placed right before the attachment of the restoration.
-A permanent abutment will sit right at the gum line and support a dental restoration.
+Sometimes the dentist will place a healing abutment (also called a healing cap) after the surgical placement of the implant to help the gum tissue heal around the implant site.
+A second surgery is not necessary if an abutment is placed.
+The dentist will place the permanent abutment right before the restoration attachment.

 The type you will need depends on the number and location of the missing teeth.
-Dr. Elliott will restore multiple missing teeth with a dental bridge or partial denture.
-A single missing tooth will be restored with a dental crown.
-If you are missing one or both arches of teeth, she will restore them with a custom made denture.
+Dr. Umo will restore multiple missing teeth with a dental bridge or partial denture.
+We will restore a single missing tooth with a dental crown.
+If you are missing one or both arches of teeth, he will restore them with a custom-made denture.